Plumsail/forms-docs/source/design-sp.rst

    :alt: Save multiple forms

 Be extra careful when saving more than one form, it's easy to forget that two forms might have different JavaScript attached to them, for example.
-Because of that, and other potentially risky situations, we recommend backing up forms that are important to you, by using Export feature of the designer:
+Because of that, and other potentially risky situations, we recommend backing up forms that are important to you, by using :ref:`Export feature <designer-export>` of the designer:

 |pic8|